Sveriges Radio P1

-P1 is a national radio channel produced by the Swedish public broadcaster Sveriges Radio (SR).
+P1 (pe ett) is a national radio channel produced by the Swedish public broadcaster Sveriges Radio (SR).
 It was launched in 1925 as the first national radio station in Sweden, and adopted its current format in 1966.

 History

 Until 12 January 2015, SR P1 closed down between 2.30 am and 5.30 am every day, with the Vågskvalpet looping tune and an encrypted talking newspaper broadcast for the vision impaired filling the off-air hours.
 SR P1 began 24-hour transmission on 13 January 2015.

 Programming

 P1, which subtitles itself "The spoken channel" (Den talade kanalen), is the principal radio channel in Sweden for news, community programmes, culture, radio drama, debate, science, philosophy, the expression of opinion and international issues.
-Many of the programmes on P1 are repeated at least once – at a different time of day – during each broadcast week: this is a typical feature of spoken-word channels of this type (compare BBC Radio 4 in the United Kingdom, Radio National in Australia, NHK Radio 1 in Japan, CBC Radio One in Canada).
+Many of the programmes on P1 are repeated at least once – at a different time of day – during each broadcast week: this is a typical feature of spoken-word channels of this type (compare BBC Radio 4 in the United Kingdom, Radio National in Australia, NHK Radio 1 in Japan, CBC Radio One in Canada and Polskie Radio Program I in Poland).